hubmapconsortium/ccf-asct-reporter/assets/docs/indented-list/README.md

 ## Indented List
 ---

-This visualization is a traditional, hierarchical structure that displays anatomical structures and its sub-structures.
-This makes use the of [Angular Material Tree](https://material.angular.io/components/tree/overview).
+This visualization, which makes use of the [Angular Material Tree](https://material.angular.io/components/tree/overview), is a traditional, hierarchical structure that displays anatomical structures and their sub-structures.

 <br>